 In 2007, Congress passed the Food and Drug Administration Amendments Act of 2007 (FDAAA).
 Included under Title III of the FDAAA is the Pediatric Medical Device Safety and Improvement Act (PMDSIA) of 2007, which specifically authorized the use of adult data in demonstrating pediatric effectiveness.
 Furthermore, PMDSIA also states that “data can be extrapolated from one pediatric subpopulation to another,” when appropriate.

 On June 21, 2016, the FDA published a final guidance, entitled “Leveraging Existing Clinical Data for Extrapolation to Pediatric Uses of Medical Devices.”
-With this guidance, FDA “seeks to provide clarity and predictability for device sponsors and to ensure consistency within FDA regarding the specific criteria that should be considered when deciding whether leveraging existing clinical data to support pediatric claims is appropriate, and if so, to what extent.”
-FDA also draws attention to the fact that the guidance does not change the regulatory threshold for valid scientific evidence.
+With this guidance, the FDA “seeks to provide clarity and predictability for device sponsors and to ensure consistency within the FDA regarding the specific criteria that should be considered when deciding whether leveraging existing clinical data to support pediatric claims is appropriate, and if so, to what extent.”
+The FDA also draws attention to the fact that the guidance does not change the regulatory threshold for valid scientific evidence.

 Background & Overview

 The amount of existing scientific evidence available to substantiate submissions for pediatric medical devices is currently very limited.
-FDA feels that leveraging relevant and available clinical data could lead to the approval of more devices with pediatric indications, which would “increase the availability of medical devices with appropriate labeling to support safe and effective device use in pediatric patients.”
-Furthermore, FDA states that “this approach will potentially streamline the process for establishing a pediatric intended use claim, and enhance and encourage pediatric device development programs.”
+The FDA feels that leveraging relevant and available clinical data could lead to the approval of more devices with pediatric indications, which would “increase the availability of medical devices with appropriate labeling to support safe and effective device use in pediatric patients.”
+Furthermore, the FDA states that “this approach will potentially streamline the process for establishing a pediatric intended use claim, and enhance and encourage pediatric device development programs.”

-FDA lists four main objectives for the guidance, which include:
+The FDA lists four main objectives for the guidance, which include: